One of the first questions I am generally asked by those considering a switch to natural products is “but do they really disinfect?”

-Mix ½ cup Borax with 1 gallon hot water, and add a few sprigs of fresh thyme or a couple drops of (not much!)
-Tee Tree oil, or Peppermint Oil, let steep 10 min., strain (if you use thyme) and keep in a spray bottle.
+Mix ½ cup Borax with 1-gallon hot water, and add a few sprigs of fresh thyme or a couple of drops of (not much!)
+Tea Tree oil, or Peppermint Oil, let steep 10 min., strain (if you use thyme), and keep in a spray bottle.

+There’s actual evidence that this disinfectant is just as effective as its not-so-natural counterparts.
 1/2 cup borax dissolved in 1 gallon of hot water was tested for one year in a California hospital, and found to meet all state germicidal requirements, according to The Clean Water Fund.
+And that’s an excellent result.

 • Microfiber alone removes 99% of bacteria with nothing more than water, giving even most commercial disinfectants a run for their money.